-If assets require replacement more quickly than forecast, renewal or capital expenditure projects may need to be brought forward.
+ice if ore quickly than enditure to forward.
+The jimplications of occur.
+Early i-off of the book openditure in the nan those I to increase es, rates or y, lower s are lower than e assumed, the s rates or y, higher are lower been.
+Potential impact/consequence if assumption wrong If assets require replacement more quickly than forecast, renewal or capital expenditure projects may need to be brought forward.
 The Council will consider the funding implications of any early replacements as they occur.
 Early replacement will result in a write-off of the book value of the asset, increasing expenditure in the year it occurs.
-There is a risk that interest is borrowing costs are greater than those assumed, the Council may need to increase assumed and that borrowing development contribution charges, rates or costs will be higher than borrowing costs may mean rates are lower than those assumed.
+There is a risk that interest If borrowing costs are greater than those rates will differ from those assumed, the Council may need to increase assumed and that borrowing development contribution charges, rates or costs will be higher than reduce expenditure.
+Conversely, lower borrowing costs may mean rates are lower than those assumed.
 There is a risk that dividends If dividends are lower than those assumed, the will be higher or lower than Council may need to increase its rates or forecast depending on the reduce expenditure.
-Conversely, higher investment returns may mean rates are lower than they would otherwise have been.
-There is a risk that assets will wear out more quickly than forecast and require replacement earlier than planned.
+Conversely, higher investment returns may mean rates are lower companies. / Risk There is a risk that assets will wear out more quickly than forecast and require replacement earlier than planned.
 There is a risk that interest rates will differ from those assumed and that borrowing costs will be higher than those assumed.
 There is a risk that dividends will be higher or lower than forecast depending on the performance of these companies.
-Moderate Moderate Moderate The assumed asset lives are set out in the statement of accounting policies.
+Level of uncertainty Risk Moderate Moderate Moderate Stated assumption The assumed asset lives are set out in the statement of accounting policies.
 Interest on term debt is assumed to be 4% p.a. which is higher than the average forecast in the LTP of 2.5% p.a.
 It is assumed that dividends from Orion NZ Ltd, and CORDE Limited will be as per the respective companies 2022 Draft Statement of Intent.
-NAMS The Council in conjunction with its financial advisors CORDE Ltd, Orion NZ Ltd, the Council Asset lives and depreciation Borrowing Dividends from CCOs N All All Ρ
+Source of information Stated assumption ıcial NAMS The Council in conjunction with its financial advisors CORDE Ltd, Orion NZ Ltd, the Council Assumption area ent Area: Finan Asset lives and depreciation Borrowing costs Dividends from CCOs Activity Asset Management Area: Financial Ī₹ ₹ ΙĘ